raspberrypilearning/rock-band/en/step_2.md

 --- /task ---

 --- task ---
-Click the **shrink** icon, and then click on the drum a few times to make it smaller.
+Click the **shrink** icon, and then click on the drum a few times to make it smaller, then click and drag it to the bottom of the screen.

 ![screenshot](images/band-shrink.png)
 --- /task ---